-BSIA will publicise the existence and availability of the code of practice and all companies are encouraged to advertise their compliance with the code and have available a copy for use on demand at their premises.

-The Asset & Property Marking Section of the BSIA will review this code of practice every three years or sooner should the need arise.
+BSIA will publicise the existence and availability of the code of practice and all companies are encouraged to advertise their compliance with the code and have available a copy for use on demand on their premises.
+The Asset & Property Marking Section of the BSIA will review this code of practice annually or sooner should the need arise.